 Jane returned from Ti Point in the evening.

 Friday 8th It was a fine day.
 Willie and I were picking Damsons in this orchard.

 I went to the Post Office in the evening, also to the Library.

 Saturday 9th It was a fine day.
 Willie went fishing to Ti Point.
 I was picking Damsons.
 In the afternoon I went down to the wharf to meet the “Rob Roy” coming from the Waipu Show.
 Dan Kempt came up with me and had some tea.

 Jane went to call on Mrs Goodwin in the evening.

 Monday 11th It was a beautiful day.
 Jane rode over to Pakiri to spend the day with Mrs Ellis Dyer.
-Wille and I cut up a lot of apples in the morning, also picked Damons in the farm orchard.
+Willie and I cut up a lot of apples in the morning, also picked Damons in the farm orchard.
 In the evening we went down to the Wharf to meet the “Rose Casey“.

 Tuesday 12th It was a fine day.
 Jane went round in the “Rose Casey” to Ti Point and returned with her.
 Willie and I finished picking Damsons in the farm orchard, also two Cases Beurre Diel Pears, we hauled them down to the wharf.

 Wednesday 13th It was fine in the morning, we picked in all the Beurre Diel Pears from the farm orchard and stored them in the back room.
 It rained all afternoon very heavily so that we could not milk the Cows in the evening.